-The effect of the sea-wind is not perceived to the distance of more than three or four leagues from the shore in common, and for the most part it is fainter in proportion to the distance.
+The effect of the sca-wind is not perceived to the distance of more than three or four leagues from the shore in common, and for the most part it is fainter in proportion to the distance.
 When it first sets in, it does not commence at the remoter extremity of its limits, but very near the shore, and gradually extends itself farther to sea, as the day advances; probably taking the longer or shorter course as the day is more or less hot.
 I have frequently observed the sails of ships, at the distance of four, six, or eight miles, quite becalmed, whilst a fresh seabreeze was at the time blowing upon the shore.
-In an^{}hour afterwards they have felt its effect.^{} considerable degree of warmth, owing to the heat the sca had by that time acquired, which would soon begin to divert the current of air towards it, when it had first overcome the vis inertiae that preserves motion in a body after the impelling power has ccased to operate.
-I have likewise been sensible of a degree of warmth on passing, within two hours after sun-set, to leeward of a lake of fresh water; which proves the assertion of water imbibing a more permanent heat than earth.
+In an hour afterwards they have felt its effect.

+Passing along the beach about six o'clock in the evening, when the sea-breeze is making its final efforts, I have perceived it to blow with a considerable considerable degree of warmth, owing to the heat the sea had by that time acquired, which would soon begin to divert the current of air towards it, when it had first overcome the vis inertiæ that preserves motion in a body after the impelling power has ceased to operate.
+I have likewise been sensible of a degree of warmth on passing, within two hours after sunset, to leeward of a lake of fresh water; which proves the assertion of water imbibing a more permanent heat than earth.
 In the day-time the breeze would be rendered cool in crossing the same lake.